 There are six cool insurance policies I wish I had.
-People would be happy to shell our for insurance they see some use in having.
-For some reason, I was thinking about this subject the other day.
-I gave it a good five minutes of deep thought.
+People would be happy to shell out for insurance they see some use in having.
+I was thinking about this subject the other day and gave it a good five minutes of deep thought.
 (Well, three and a half minutes.)

 While it doesn’t happen often, every now and then it rains in Las Vegas.
 One day it rained so much a flood came down our alley and caused some damage to the little house in the back.
 According to the insurance agent, the damage was caused by the flood waters and not the rain, so that was that.
 In their view, rain is an Act of God and floods are an Act of Alleys.

 Whether it was the rain, or for some other reason, knowing that the MOTH’s (man of the house) retirement looms, I researched houseboat rentals on the Mississippi for a future vacation.
 These fantasy vacations will probably never take place, but I never get tired of the exercise of gathering the information.

 We all agree in this house that this would be relaxing and exciting experience, and that we have a responsibility to see more of Our Own Country.
 All is rosy until my Google search for a floating house begins to include news items headlined “Mississippi houseboat accident,” followed by “Mississippi houseboat tragedy.”
 I fear that if I continue looking, my search will yield “Mississippi houseboat and the End of the World” and I leave it for the time being.

 We’d definitely need insurance for a rented houseboat.
 As for insurance in the real world, we have auto, homeowner’s, health, and theft; the standard policies most people have.
 But insurance companies need to become more relevant to the different times and seasons of a person’s life.